-How New Grads Can Find the Best City for Them
+How to Find Your Best City for Starting Out

 See Also: 10 Best Cities for New Grads

-In today's tough market, Generation Y has had a particularly difficult time finding and keeping a job: While the job market has shown signs of improvement, with the national unemployment rate at 7.6% as of March, 25- to 34-year-olds suffer joblessness at a TK.K% rate, and 20- to 24-year-olds are unemployed at a staggering TK.K% rate.
-But some areas have held up better against the recession.
-Austin, Tex., Salt Lake City and Washington, D.C., for example, have experienced lower unemployment than the rest of the country over the past few years.
+In today's tough market, Generation Y has had a particularly difficult time finding and keeping jobs.
+While the national unemployment rate stood at 6.1% as of August 2014, 25- to 29-year olds suffered joblessness at a 7.8% rate, and 20- to 24-year olds were unemployed at a 10.7% rate.
+But some areas have held up better: Washington, D.C., Salt Lake City and Austin, Tex., for example, have experienced lower unemployment than the rest of the country over the past few years.

 Look for cities where companies need entry-level employees.
 And remember that certain industries are more prevalent in some areas.
-For example, if you're interested in politics, the nation's capital is the obvious choice.
-Or if you aspire to “make it work” as fashion’s next hot designer, the Big Apple might suit you best.
+For example, if you're interested in politics, the nation's capital is the obvious city of choice.
+Or if you aspire to be the next big tech success story, you ought to consider San Francisco.
 If you have no particular trade in mind yet, look to big cities with opportunities in a wide range of fields.
-(For career ideas that promise a prosperous career, see 10 of the Best Jobs for the Future.)
+(For career ideas that promise a bright future, see 10 of the Best Jobs for the Future.)
 But be aware that in such areas, you're more likely to face a lot of competition.

-Sure, you can check up on your Facebook friends wherever you go, but you want to settle in a place where you can establish a solid social network.
+Sure, you can check up on your Facebook friends wherever you go, but you want to settle in a place where you can establish a real-life social network.
 Areas where you already have family or friends make a lot of sense.
 And try locations that are populated with a good number of other young people.
 Not only will you feel more comfortable having neighbors in a similar situation as you, you'll also create connections that could prove helpful in a job hunt.
 (For more tips on how to network to boost your career, both online and off, see 7 Ways to Use Social-Networking to Land Your Next Job and How New Grads Can Compete in the Job Market.)
-While twentysomethings represent a substantial 13.8% of the country, in Ann Arbor, Mich., Boulder, Colo., and San Diego, people in their twenties make up a whopping 19.7%, 17.0% and 16.8% % of the respective populations.